-Germany keen on fostering trade in healthcare
+Germany keen on fostering trade in the healthcare sector in India

 The delegation, headed by Ms Gabriele Engel, Managing Director of the regional marketing association metropolitan region of Nuremberg, comprising of small and medium sized companies is on a 5-day visit to India for finding distribution partners, dealers, agents as well as importers for various health care products.